Health Coaching and Chronic Conditions

 Chronic conditions

-Health coaching can help individuals with diabetes manage their condition through education support and tools
+Health coaching can help individuals with diabetes manage their condition through education, support, and tools….

 3. Self-Management Support: